Maleylacetate reductase

-The 3 substrates of this enzyme are 3-oxoadipate, NAD^{+}, and NADP^{+}, whereas its 4 products are 2-maleylacetate, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are 3-oxoadipic acid, and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are maleylacetic acid, reduced NADH, and a proton.
+The enzyme can use nicotinamide adenine dinucleotide phosphate as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 3-oxoadipate:NAD(P)+ oxidoreductase.
 This enzyme is also called maleolylacetate reductase.
 This enzyme participates in 3 metabolic pathways: gamma-hexachlorocyclohexane degradation, benzoate degradation via hydroxylation, and 1,4-dichlorobenzene degradation.